 Glossary of Logistics Terms: All you need to know!

-LogiNext is a global technology and automation company providing a SaaS platform to enterprises to digitize and optimize their logistics operations and provide a delightful end customer experience.
-With 200+ enterprise clients in 50+ countries, the global tech firm has made a mark in the field of modern logistic technology and in this post, we come up with the definitive glossary for the several terms used in Logistics Technology parlance:
+LogiNext is a global technology and automation company providing a SaaS platform to enterprises to digitize and optimize their logistics operations and provide a delightful end-customer experience.
+With 200+ enterprise clients in 50+ countries, the global tech firm has made a mark in the field of modern logistic technology.

 Airway Bill: An Airway Bill (AWB Label) is a document (physical or digital) that holds details about the parcels, packets, letters, or goods in general.
-It is a critical piece of document which travels with the goods throughout its origin to destination and is used by shippers, carriers and end customer to track and have a visibility on the logistics movement.
+It is a critical piece of document that travels with the goods from its origin to destination and is used by shippers, carriers, and end customers to track and have visibility on the logistics movement.
 The Airway Bill would have the details of the shipper and recipient, shipment contents, terms & conditions of the trade, and other such crucial information. (read more)

 Annual Recurring Revenue (ARR): Usually known by the acronym ARR, Annual Recurring Revenue is the amount of recurring revenue a company generates in a year.
 ARR is used in the parlance of SaaS (software as a service) companies and is an indicator of the success of a company- the higher the ARR, the better a company is doing in terms of revenues and retaining/getting new customers.
 [LogiNext CEO on building the Google for Logistics]

-API (Application Programming Interface): An API is a software interface which connects two computers or two computer software.
-APIs are built as a part of the software to make it more friendly so that it can talk to other softwares.
-For instance, in the logistics technology scenario, a cloud software like LogiNext Mile which is used for transportation automation has several APIs which can be called for by other legacy or new age software to make them work together.
-If an organization is using a old technology and wants to upgrade, it is APIs that come to the rescue by eliminating the need to completely replace an old system but rather build on top of the existing systems.
+API (Application Programming Interface): An API is a software interface that connects two computers or two computer software.
+APIs are built as a part of the software to make it more friendly so that it can talk to other software.
+For instance, in the logistics technology scenario, a cloud software like LogiNext Mile which is used for transportation automation has several APIs which can be called for by other legacy or new-age software to make them work together.
+If an organization is using old technology and wants to upgrade, it is APIs that come to the rescue by eliminating the need to completely replace an old system but rather build on top of the existing systems.